 One way to weather a downturn is to reduce your real estate business expenses.
 There are expenses you can eliminate that would have the lowest impact on your business.

-Consider forbearance with mortgage, credit card payments, or car loans, which could cut monthly payments or pause them temporarily.
-In times of downturn conditions, most banks and other financial institutions are more flexible with granting these exceptions.
+Consider contacting your mortgage company, credit cards, or car loan provider about reducing your monthly payments or pausing them temporarily.
+In times of economic downturns, most banks and other financial institutions are more flexible with granting these exceptions.
 Approval is based on need, but may only require a one-page application with little to no documentation.
 Some lenders will reduce the payment while others defer all of it for a period of time.
-Make sure you understand the payment structure following forbearance since it does not reduce what’s owed, it just suspends payments.
+Make sure you understand the payment structure after you discuss changes with your lenders, since it doesn’t reduce what’s owed, it just suspends payments.
 Worried about your credit?
-This is a much better option than missing or late payments as forbearance should not impact your credit.
-Talk to your lender about your options as early as possible since we do not know how long the downturn will last.
+This is a much better option than missing or late payments as lender-approved changes shouldn’t impact your credit.
+Talk to your lender about your options as early as possible, since we don’t know how long the downturn will last.

 Increase Real Estate Business Income

 In addition to cutting expenses, a downturn is the time to get creative about increasing real estate business income.

 Broker Price Opinions are one way to increase real estate business income.
 Refinancing, which reaches record highs in a downturn, can lead to an uptick in opportunities for Broker Price Opinions.
 If circumstances make appraisals challenging, broker price opinions, which are often done as a drive-by instead of an interior and exterior inspection, become an appealing option and can lead to more income opportunities for you.